Self-Improvement Handbook

 Why This Handbook Exists

 After years of reading self-improvement books, I've recognized a clear pattern: they all present the same fundamental principles, just packaged differently.
 This handbook is my response to that redundancy.
 It's a personalized framework that consolidates these core concepts, allowing me to stop revisiting the same ideas and instead build upon them.
-I am to create a system I can revisit and evolve for my lifelong personal development.
+I aim to create a system I can revisit and evolve for my lifelong personal development.

 The Core Model